- EVIDENCE-BASED CANNABIS POLICY

-24 states have legalized adult-use cannabis, and forty states have legalized medical cannabis.
-Their experience shows that legalization reduces youth use, protects adult consumers, improves public safety, and generates billions in public revenue — without the harms that opponents predicted.
-The facts are in.
-It's time for federal policy to catch up.
+24 states have legalized adult-use cannabis and 40 have legalized medical cannabis.
+The data is unambiguous: legalization reduces youth use, protects consumers, improves public safety, and generates billions in revenue — without the harms opponents predicted.
+Legal, regulated markets outperform prohibition.
+Here's what the evidence shows.

 adult-use and medical cannabis states — where three in four Americans live